symfony/symfony-docs/components/dependency_injection/compilation.rst

 is on or not.
 The difference is that the ``ConfigCache`` is set to debug mode with its second constructor argument.
 When the cache is not in debug mode the cached container will always be used if it exists.
-In debug mode, an additional metadata file is written with the timestamps of all the resource files.
-These are then checked to see if the files have changed, if they have the cache will be considered stale.
+In debug mode, an additional metadata file is written with all the involved resource files.
+These are then checked to see if their timestamps have changed, if they have the cache will be considered stale.

 .. note::